Lukiyos/Test-Repo/README.md

-# Test-Repo
+# Introduction
-This is a test repo

-This is only a test
+This is a respitory created by Londyn

+Run this command to execute the application
+# Usage Run this command to execute the application: `
+python filename.py